skoniks/php_cent/README.md

 ```

 ## Setting redis as transport
->Read notes about redis transport provided methods below
+>Read notes about redis transport provided methods below.
 To set redis as transport :

 1. Add your redis connections add your connection to `config/database.php` as provided below
 2. Change `config/centrifugo.php` to redis settings